One of the most common questions we get here at CCH Leeds is…

 So now that we’ve established quickly what a power flush is and when you might need one, let’s quickly go through what’s involved in the process of power flushing.
 In order to achieve a full cleansing of your heating system, the whole system will have to be flushed.
 This is done with a heating engineer connecting a pumping unit to the central heating system.
 In regular boiler systems, this is the circulation pump and in combi boilers, this is the pump head.

 Chemicals are pumped through the heating system which help break down and remove any rust, sludge, limescale and any other debris that may have settled in the heating system.
 At the end of this process, no acid is left remaining in the heating system’s water.
 If carried out by a competent engineer, this whole process should cause minimal disruption to your home and your heating system.

 How can a powerflush benefit me?

 Now, cleaning your heating system may sound all well and good, but what are the practical benefits of a power flush?
 A power flush can dramatically increase your heating system’s efficiency, which means increased radiator temperature, longer life expectancy of a boiler and better system circulation.
 In other words, a power flush can actually save you money in the long run.

-Here at CCH Leeds, we specialise in power flushing and offer these services in Leeds and the surrounding area, including Guiseley and Ilkley.
-Give us a call on 0113 866 2229, 01943 876 999, or 07725 692 699 to discuss if a powerflush is the right move for you.
+Here at CCH Leeds, we specialise in powerflushing and offer our specialised powerflushing services across all of Leeds.
+Give us a call on 07725 692699 to discuss if a powerflush is the right move for you.